aristoteleo/dynamo_readthedocs/docs/source/notebooks/Introduction.rst

 preparing two different libraries and emerged as the favored strategy recently.
-The key idea of chemical conversion based methods are that by some chemical reaction we can artificially introduce T to C mutation which can then be used to distinuigh labelled and thus new RNA from old RNA.
+The key idea of chemical conversion based methods are that by some chemical reaction we can artificially introduce T to C mutation which can then be used to distinguish labelled and thus new RNA from old RNA.
 There are about three different chemistry developed: IAA alkylation or hydrogen bond reconfiguration via TimeLapse-seq or TUC-seq chemistry.